aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

 The actions available for updating StackSets are:

-* **CloudFormationStackSetAction** - Create or update a CloudFormation StackSet directly from the pipeline, optionally immediately create and update Stack Instances as well.
+* **CloudFormationDeployStackSetAction** - Create or update a CloudFormation StackSet directly from the pipeline, optionally immediately create and update Stack Instances as well.
-* **CloudFormationStackInstancesAction** - Update outdated Stack Instaces using the current version of the StackSet.
+* **CloudFormationDeployStackInstancesAction** - Update outdated Stack Instaces using the current version of the StackSet.

 Here's an example of using both of these actions: